mariberg/aws-bootcamp-cruddur-2023/journal/week6.md

 Nginx.conf -file was also added to the application to enable using it.

+### Create ECR repo and push image for fronted-react-js

 It now possible to run ``npm run build`` to test that it builds correctly before deploying the container.
 After this a new repo for frontend was created and the image was built, tagged and pushed.
 Command ``docker run --rm -p 3000:3000 -it frontend-react-js`` could now be used to run this container individually locally:

 ![individual container](assets/individual_container.png)